Interdisciplinary workshop on Environmental vulnerabilities in the globalizing world 4 cr.

 |Place and working methods||

 Group work is web based in Moodle.
-Meetings once a week, place can be agreed on in each group.
+Meetings once a week.
+Group selects for every week captein, who calls group members to meet. , Times and places may be agreed on by each group.

 We accept students to the groups using following principles:

 |Aim||The aim of the workshop is to help students with different backgrounds (i.e., natural sciences, humanities or social sciences) to deepen their understanding of issues dealing with environmental reseach and its role in the society and decision making.
 We aim at concentrating on subjects represented by those invited speakers of the HENVI Science Day who act as workshop teachers.|